 2. Create a debt reduction plan

-BECU members don't have to do this alone.
-Contact us today to make an appointment with a member consultant who can help you set a realistic debt-reduction plan.
+Make an appointment to meet with a member consultant and set a realistic debt-reduction plan.

 4. Pay more than the minimum amount